StorefrontCloud/help-storefrontcloud-io/docs/guide/getting-started/architecture.md

 # Architecture

- Typically, You're getting from Storefront Cloud team access to two Kubernetes **Namespaces** (two instances).
-For instance - let's take a look how the deployment of our <a href="https://demo.storefrontcloud.io">demo.storefrontcloud.io</a>.
+Typically, you get access to two Kubernetes **Namespaces** (two instances) from the Storefront Cloud team.
+For instance, let's take a look at the deployment of our <a href="https://demo.storefrontcloud.io">demo.storefrontcloud.io</a>.

  There are **two namespaces**:

- - **demo-storefrontcloud-io** - which is the instance where the **prod** version of Your Vue Storefront app is deployed,
+ - **demo-storefrontcloud-io** - which is the instance where the **prod** version of your Vue Storefront app is deployed,
- - **demo-test-storefrontcloud-io** - which is the instance where the **test** versin of Your Vue Storefront app is deployed.
+ - **demo-test-storefrontcloud-io** - which is the instance where the **test** version of your Vue Storefront app is deployed.

 <img src="/doc/architecture-diagram.png" />

- Each namespaces includes **PODs** (POD is kind of Kubernetes app container):
+ Each namespace includes **PODs** (POD is kind of Kubernetes app container):

  ```
 ┌─────────────────────────────────────────────┬──────────┬──────────┬─────────────────────────┐